 The Resistance Movement has two beautiful studios with hardwood, sprung dance floors.
 Studio one is 800 square feet with full front and partial stage left mirrors lit by large windows.
 Studio two is 600 square feet with front and stage right mirrors along with sliding doors for privacy.
 Both studios have a surround sound feature, sprung floors, natural light and light dimming options.

 The fitness boutique has secure free lockers, luxurious showers, water station, seating area and locker room for use.

-The Resistance Movement is located in Lowertown Saint Paul off I-94/35.
-We are also located three blocks from the Green Line Union Depot stop!
-There is parking along the street, and parking is free on Sundays and weekdays before 8:00am.
+The Resistance Movement is located in Lowertown, Saint Paul off I-94/35.
+We are three blocks from the Green Line Union Depot stop!
+There is parking along the street.
+Parking is free on Sundays and weekdays before 8:00am!

 The Resistance Movement Fitness is offering a Movement Exchange Program.
 This program is open to students, artists, dancers and those who need a scalable way to take movement classes or rent studio space.

 The Movement Exchange Program will require students to volunteer at the front desk, clean studios or other small tasks in exchange for their choice of classes or studio rental.
 For every hour worked, the student will receive the equal amount of class time or studio rental.